bruno-lang/alma/README.md

 The goal always is to reduce the nesting and size of the tree as smaller trees will result in less function calls, thus less stack frames and branching.

-In principle this also enables to formulate grammars in inadequate way (e.g. using left recursion) as long as a rewriting procedure is known that transforms the instruction tree to a adequate one with the intended behaviour.
+In principle this also enables to formulate grammars in inadequate ways (e.g. using left recursion) as long as a rewriting procedure is known that transforms the instruction tree to a adequate one with the intended behaviour.